AZazwinner/cascade/README.md

   **Credentials** panel and add one or both:
   - An **Ollama endpoint** (default `http://localhost:11434`) if you have [Ollama](https://ollama.com) running on your own machine.
-This tier is always free, but only reachable if you're actually running it locally — most visitors won't be, and that's fine, the app just skips it silently.
+This tier is always free, but only reachable if you're actually running it locally;
+    most visitors won't be, and that's fine, the app just skips it silently.
   - A **Groq or Fireworks API key** for the paid tier.
-You pay your own provider directly, at their published rates — we never see a bill for your usage.
+You pay your own provider directly, at their published rates; we never see a bill for your usage.
-- **Your credentials never persist on our side.** The Ollama endpoint is called *directly from your browser* — our server has no route to your machine and never sees that traffic.
+- **Your credentials never persist on our side.** The Ollama endpoint is called *directly from your browser*; our server has no route to your machine and never sees that traffic.
 Your API key lives only in this browser tab's `sessionStorage` and is sent to our server *only* as a per-request header at the moment a sub-task needs the paid tier; it is never written to a database and never logged.
 Close the tab and it's gone.
-- **Nothing is shared between visitors.** The session log, tier breakdown, and savings chart are all local component state in your browser — there is no server-side database and no cross-visitor log to leak into.
+- **Nothing is shared between visitors.** The session log, tier breakdown, and savings chart are all local component state in your browser; there is no server-side database and no cross-visitor log to leak into.

 ## Architecture